The 12 Best Places To Visit in Mainland Greece

 - Car: Travelers with cars are advised that the access route from the Via Egnatia to the north is a slow and winding route with many turns and bends – it may not suit people prone to motion sickness.

 - Bus: The centrally located Kalambaka bus station (a simple street corner affair) is a subsidiary to the larger and modern Trikala bus terminal, 23 km away.
 Most ongoing services will involve a change of bus at Trikala.
 Trikala is linked to the most important mainland destinations.
+It takes about 6 hours to get from Athens to Kalambaka by bus (including the bus change in Trikala).

 - Taxi: Call a local taxi at +30 24 3202 2310.